 In early 2014 I was diagnosed with migraine after three scary vertigo attacks.
 My doctor isn’t 100% certain whether the vertigo is caused by Meniere’s disease or a benign schwannoma inside my right ear.
 After receiving this news I began looking for a lifestyle approach, having great confidence in food’s ability to help us heal.

 I’ve seen my migraine attacks go from 3-5 days per week to 1-2 per month.
 My daily headaches are gone.
 I haven’t had a vertigo attack since starting my Plan.
+Also, check out my top ten tools for migraine relief here.

 My book The Migraine Relief Plan is now available.
 I hope you’ll check it out.